Best Of 2026

 | 6 | Yazio Free | 6.9 | Limited; meal plans paywalled |

-1. PlateLens — most generous AI offering in a free tier
+1. PlateLens — most generous AI offering in a free tier (passes all 4 criteria)

 PlateLens has the most generous AI offering in any free tier we evaluated.
-Its free plan includes daily AI photo scans (limited to about 3 per day), full USDA-aligned database access, and barcode scanning.
+Its free plan includes daily AI photo scans (limited to 3 per day), full USDA-aligned database access, and unlimited barcode scanning.
 No other photo-based app exposes AI in a free tier this freely.
 Foodvisor’s free tier is more aggressively capped on photos; Lose It!‘s Snap-It is paywalled entirely; Bitesnap’s free tier is severely limited.

 The free tier also includes manual search, macro tracking, calorie totals, and the headline-nutrient panel.
 The features the free tier does not include: unlimited AI scans (Premium unlocks this), the full 82+ micronutrient panel, the AI nutrition coach, restaurant menu database (45K+ items, 380+ chains), wearable integrations (Apple Health, Google Fit, Garmin, Whoop, Oura), and adherence analytics.
 Premium is $59.99/year (also offered at approximately $5.99/month on annual billing).
 A 14-day Premium free trial is available, but is separate from the free tier — the free tier itself does not expire.